slopsang/Stacked-Bar/README.md

 ## Usage

+Place the stackedBar.css and stackedBar.js in the same directory as your HTML document.
 Make sure to include the following links within your HTML document:

 ```html
 <link rel="stylesheet" type="text/css" href="stackedBar.css">